hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 - The height **must** be exactly `180px`.
 - All banner images will be treated as `2x`, meaning that they will be exported at 50% scale into a `1x` image.
 Design the images appropriately to ensure everything is legible at half size.
 The image shown to users depends on the resolution of their osu! client.

-Designers **should** make use of the [asset previewer tool](https://tcomm.hivie.tn/assets-previewer?tab=in-game-banners) to see how banners will appear in-game.
+Designers **should** make use of the [asset previewer tool](https://tcomm.hivie.tn/assets-previewer?tab=in-game-banners) to see how banners will appear in-game and on the website.

 Below are examples of previously approved main-menu banners: